joshnho/apt-frontend/README.md

 First set up backend [here](https://github.com/Joshikgs/apt-backend) -- (required for app to functional properly)

-Open your terminal, navigate to the project directory, then enter bash commands :
+Then, open your terminal, navigate to the project directory, then enter bash commands :

 ```bash
 npm install